-The programme area is relatively large and heterogeneous in geographical terms and other socioeconomic factors (e.g. predominant industry, population density etc.), that result in certain distinctions in various micro regions (e.g. north and south of Bosnia and Herzegovina or Croatia), whose areas of interest are different, but the programme has ensured all key areas are present in the intervention logic in order to meet all expectations.
+The programme area is relatively large and heterogeneous in geographical terms and other socioeconomic factors that result in certain distinctions in various micro regions (e.g., north and south of Bosnia and Herzegovina or Croatia), whose areas of interest are different, but the programme has ensured all key areas are present in the intervention logic in order to meet all expectations.

-Definition and design of the new Programme strategy is based on a methodological process that has conjugated desk research and analysis with a wide stakeholders' consultation.
+Definition and design of the new programme strategy is based on a methodological process that has conjugated desk research and analysis with a wide stakeholders' consultation.

-A detailed territorial and socioeconomic analysis of the programme area was done per each policy objective and specific objective and is part of the programme documentation.
-Below is a summarised overview of key findings regarding the challenges and needs of the programme area that have been recognized as key for the period 2021 - 2027:
+A detailed territorial and socioeconomic analysis of the programme area was done per each policy objective and specific objective.
+Below is a summarised overview of key findings regarding the challenges and needs of the programme area that have been recognized as key for the period 202 -2027: